credential-handler/vc-examples/README.md

 credential.
 Make sure to use kebab case for the directory name.
 2. Inside the newly created credential directory, add a `credential.json` file.
-This file should contain all the necessary information for the credential, including the issuer, credential subject, and other relevant data.
+This file should contain all the necessary information for the credential, including the issuer, credential subject, and other relevant data, for example `./credentials/movie-ticket/credential.json`.
 3. Additionally, place a logo `image` file for the credential in the corresponding directory.
-The image file should be in either `JPG` or `PNG` format.
+The image file should be in either `JPG` or `PNG` format, for example `./credentials/movie-ticket/image.png`.

 ### Add / Update a Credential Context